 Walk for 500 m straight.
 You’ll get well within hearing distance of the roaring falls.
-The sound among the screeching insects of nature creates an exciting ambience.
+The sound of the screeching insects of nature creates an exciting ambiance.

 Now comes the challenging part.
 We had to cross a huge natural wall-like structure with rock-cut stones and descend steep places with the aid of tree branches.
 Only when you cross this Tarzan-esque part, will you be able to set sights on the milky white waterfalls of Ukkada.